sourcebroker/deployer-extended/README.rst

   | *required:* yes
   |
   | The filename that will be overwritten with "entrypoint_inject" php code.
 If entrypoint is inside folder then
-    write it with this folder like: 'entrypoint_filename' => 'typo3/index.php'
+    write it with this folder like: 'entrypoint_filename' => 'index.php'

   |
 - | **entrypoint_needle**